btcpayserver/btcpayserver-doc/docs/FAQ/LightningNetwork.md

 docker restart generated_bitcoin_thub_1
 ```

-## Lightning Network (c-lightning) FAQ
+## Lightning Network Core Lightning (CLN) FAQ

-Here are some of the common questions about the [c-lightning](https://github.com/ElementsProject/lightning/issues) implementation of the Lightning Network.
+Here are some of the common questions about the [Core Lightning (CLN)](https://github.com/ElementsProject/lightning/issues) implementation of the Lightning Network.

-### How to restart my c-lightning?
+### How to restart my Core Lightning (CLN)?

 ```bash
 sudo su -